UniverseDevel/ULO-Controller/README.md

     - If mutiple activities are performed at a same time or their execution might overlap, it is advised to create separate ULO users for such activities.
-    - NTFS cannot be both used in Windows and used by script, if used so, one or the other might stop working after some time.
+    - NFS cannot be both used in Windows and used by script, if used so, one or the other might stop working after some time.
     - FTP upload supports anonymouse login.
     - FTP is very permission sensitive, wrongly set permissions may lead to